lrq3000/lrq3000/README.md

   * [Wearadian](https://github.com/Circadiaware/wearadian), a protocol and material design specifications using cutting-edge technologies for the long-term, continuous and accurate acquisition of circadian sleep-wake parameters in out-of-the-lab settings.
   * [MyNon24Sleep](https://figshare.com/projects/MyNon24_-_A_self-study_of_the_circadian_rhythm_and_its_altering_factors/101804), a self-study of the circadian rhythm and its altering factors, with a longitudinal 24/7 year-long dataset of circadian sleep-wake parameters using cutting-edge technologies published under Creative Commons, on the model of the MyConnectome experiment.

-I made a lot more projects over my decades of OSS development, please feel free to check the list of [my personal projects](https://github.com/lrq3000?tab=repositories) and my other contributions in other repositories.
+I made a lot more projects over my decades of OSS development, please feel free to check the list of [my personal projects](https://github.com/lrq3000?tab=repositories) and my other contributions in other repositories, my [list of publications](https://scholar.google.be/citations?user=Rj3IjYIAAAAJ), my [ORCID profile](https://orcid.org/0000-0002-6248-0957).

+I am very open to collaborations, so feel free to contact me about your exciting projects!

 <!--
 **lrq3000/lrq3000** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.